Tommy Salo: International play

 Salo first competed for Sweden in the 1991 World Junior Championships.
 He played in six games and posted a 3.32 GAA.

 Several years later, he played an integral role in Sweden's gold medal victory at the 1994 Winter Olympics in Lillehammer, Norway.
 Salo made critical saves in the gold medal game, as they defeated Canada in a shootout to secure Sweden's first Olympic gold medal in ice hockey.

 In 1998, Salo once again competed in the Winter Olympics, as NHL players were allowed to compete for the first time.
 He played in four games as Sweden failed to medal.

 At the 2002 Winter Olympics, Salo started for Sweden once more and were favourites to win the gold medal, placing first in the round robin.
 However, in the quarter-final game against Belarus, with the game tied late in the third period, Salo surrendered a 20-metre goal from defenceman Vladimir Kopat.
 The long slap shot puck bounced off Salo's mask after he had hopped, went up in the air, and bounced off of his back and into the net.
 Sweden would not recover and Salo was made the scapegoat in one of the biggest upsets in international hockey history.
-Sweden captain Mats Sundin berated fans and media for singling-out Salo, saying that "the entire team played subpar, a single fluke goal shouldn't cost us the game".
 Some would claim that Salo was never the same after the incident.